yaronzlotolov/Kubernetes-Azure/README.md

-# Deploy .NET Core Web application with MSSQL to Azure Kubernetes Cluster (AKS) Using Terraform Step by Step
+# Deploy .NET5 Web application with MSSQL to Azure Kubernetes Cluster (AKS) Using Terraform Step by Step
 The deployment requires .Net core 3.1, Entity Framework Core, Visual Studio Code, Terraform and Git.

 The example contains kubernetes components like deployments,